We Hiked Maunawili Falls in Oahu, Hawaii and Lived to Tell About It!

 I did no research when I picked out this hike.
 The day before we had hiked Diamond Head and it went so well, I decided we should go on another hike.
 I love hiking and my kids do not.
 I wanted to take advantage of their positive hiking feelings while I had the chance.

-While the kids swam at Lanikai Beach I looked up a waterfall hike.
-I read one stand alone review on it and was sold.
+While the kids swam at Lanikai Beach after having breakfast at Cinnamon’s I looked up a waterfall hike.
+I did not look up “waterfall hike with kids”, which is what I should have.
+I read one stand-alone review on it and was sold.
 Now I of all people should know better.
 Looking back they never mention kids.
 (By looking back, I mean that this experience was so freaking crazy, I went back to re-read the article to try and figure out why I decided to take my kids deep into the jungle.)

 Maunawili Falls Address